byte-me404/tt-ps2-morse-encoder/README.md

 ![](../../workflows/gds/badge.svg) ![](../../workflows/docs/badge.svg) ![](../../workflows/test/badge.svg)

 # PS/2 Keyboard to Morse Code Encoder
 The aim of this project is to design my own ASIC.
-Specifically, it is a digital IC.
+The project was implemented during a course at the Johannes Kepler University Linz ([JKU](https://www.jku.at/)).
 The chip is produced as part of the [Tiny Tapeout](https://tinytapeout.com) project.

 A morse code encoder was chosen as the design for the chip.
 For this the output of a [PS/2](https://en.wikipedia.org/wiki/PS/2_port) keyboard is evaluated, if a key is pressed on the keyboard, the input is stored in a 14-bit temporary buffer.